woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/available-filters.md

 } );
 ```

-### Changing the wording of the Totals label in the Mini Cart, Cart and Checkout
+### Changing the wording of the Totals label in the Mini-Cart, Cart and Checkout

 For this example, let's suppose we are building an extension that lets customers pay a deposit, and defer the full amount until a later date.
 To make it easier to understand what the customer is paying and why, let's change the value of `Total` to `Deposit due today`.